WSU SPOKANE CAMPUS ALERT

 WSU CRISIS COMMUNICATION SYSTEM

-WSU has added a statewide crisis communication system (CCS) as a tool to reach the university community about developing or impending emergency situations.
+WSU has a statewide Crisis Communication System (CCS) to reach the university community about emergency situations.

 - Landline and cell phones, using voice and text messaging